NicholasSynovic/nicholassynovic.github.io/content/summaries/going-deeper-with-convolutions.md

 in large models.
 Additionally, over fitting can occur when there is not enough labeled examples in a data set when a large model is training.
-Furthermore, increasing the size of a model increases the number of computations that must be done between layers (e.g. chaining two convolutional layers results in computation cost quadratic ally increasing) Their solutions relies on moving from fully connected to sparsely connected architectures including within convolutional layers.
+Furthermore, increasing the size of a model increases the number of computations that must be done between layers (e.g., chaining two convolutional layers results in computation cost quadratic ally increasing) Their solutions relies on moving from fully connected to sparsely connected architectures including within convolutional layers.
 Also, their model architecture is based on the idea that